mjanoudy/swift-classVSstruct-reading-swift-intro-000/README.md

 ```

 After this code runs, what are the contents of `library1.tracks`?
 What about the contents of `library2.tracks`?
 Why?

+ANSWER: since a class lets you refer to one instance to another, changing the contents of library 2 by adding a song also adds it to its original reference, library 1.

 <a href='https://learn.co/lessons/ClassesVsStructs' data-visibility='hidden'>View this lesson on Learn.co</a>